fairDataSociety/FIPs/text/fdp-roadmap.md

 - dApp Store: metadata about how user-agents can fetch the freshest application-state,
 - user registry: basic username -> public key mapping that is used to perform Diffie-Hellman key exchanges and else,
 - blob interface database: the public data-structures have to be available on demand as well, not only via proposals.
-Thereby, there are going to be fully supported data-structures that came out from proposals and arbitrary ones that dApp developers can registrate.
+Thereby, there are going to be fully supported data-structures that came out from proposals and arbitrary ones that dApp developers can register.

 Some other dependencies and standards have to be tackled also such as:
 - addressing specifications: how to address user/content/application in general (e.g. with CIDs)